 Stockton is dedicated to the dissemination of knowledge, the pursuit of truth, the development of students, and the general well-being of society.
-The information and code of conduct statements enumerated in the Campus Hearing Board contain essential principles that promote civil and respectful behavior that are fundamental to a realization of these goals.
+The information and code of conduct statements enumerated in the Campus Conduct Code and the Campus Hearing Board contain essential principles that promote civil and respectful behavior that are fundamental to a realization of these goals.
 These principles are expressed through five values: integrity, community, social justice, respect, and responsibility.
 It is the responsibility of all Stockton community members to know the Campus Conduct Code, to uphold its values, and refrain from prohibited conduct.